 Hockersmith’s appointment to the President’s Advisory Committee on the Arts for The Kennedy Center (PACA) was in 2010.
 Members of this prestigious committee serve as national ambassadors for The Kennedy Center and help communities throughout the country utilize the extensive resources and educational programs offered by The Kennedy Center.

 Hockersmith was also appointed to the United Nations Educational, Scientific, and Cultural Organization (UNESCO) where she serves as a commissioner on the cultural Heritage Commission is responsible for determining which cultural relics and national scenery should be protected under the World Heritage Treaty.
-She has served on both the Arkansas Governor's Mansion Association and the Arkansas Governor's Mansion Commission. she is currently a trustee at the Arkansas Arts Center.
+She has served on both the Arkansas Governor's Mansion Association and the Arkansas Governor's Mansion Commission.
+She is currently a trustee at the Arkansas / Museum of Fine Arts.

 A number of high profile projects have been completed by Hockersmith in her home state of Arkansas.
 She designed the Aerospace Education Center in Little Rock.
 The center, which features America’s history of aviation and space exploration, includes exhibition space and an educational complex with an IMAX theater, art galleries, classrooms, and gift shop.
 She also contributed to the design and refurbishment of the President Clinton’s boyhood home and visitor’s center complex in Hope, Arkansas.
 She created design plans for the refurbishment of the historic Arlington Hotel in Hot Springs.
 She directed the recreation of the Oval Office and Cabinet Room in the William Jefferson Clinton Presidential Library.
 This historic recreation included the accurate reproduction of Hockersmith’s original designs.
 She was also chosen to create the architectural and interior designs for the entire executive level floor of the Clinton Presidential Center.
 More recently she oversaw the refurbishment of the historic Packett House in Little Rock which has become the home of The 1836 Club.
 The renovation of the Markham Executive Center in Little Rock is Hockersmith's most recent commercial projects.